JorPoon/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 1. What is the runtime complexity of your ring buffer's `append` method?

+O(1) because the item append is only one at a time or fixed amount at a time.

 2. What is the space complexity of your ring buffer's `append` function?

 3. What is the runtime complexity of your ring buffer's `get` method?